Signal Temporal Logic Control Synthesis among Uncontrollable Dynamic Agents with Conformal Prediction: Introduction

 Conceptually closest to our work are \cite{lindemann2023safe, dixit2023adaptive, muthali2023multi} where the authors apply conformal prediction to obtain probabilistic prediction regions of uncontrollable dynamic stochastic agents.
-Conformal prediction is a lightweight statistical tool for uncertainty quantification, originally introduced in \cite{shafer2008tutorial,vovk2005algorithmic}, that has recently attracted attention within the machine learning community, see e.g., \cite{angelopoulos2021gentle,fontana2023conformal} for up-to-date tutorials, and \cite{yang2023safe, su2023collaborative} for more recent applications.
-Compared to \cite{lindemann2023safe, dixit2023adaptive, muthali2023multi}, we consider complex signal temporal logic specifications as objectives.
-Importantly, this requires the data-efficient computation of non-conservative probabilistic prediction regions to promote long horizon control with multiple agents.
+Conformal prediction is a lightweight statistical tool for uncertainty quantification, originally introduced in \cite{shafer2008tutorial,vovk2005algorithmic}, that has recently attracted attention within the machine learning community, see e.g., \cite{angelopoulos2021gentle,fontana2023conformal} for up-to-date tutorials.
+Compared to \cite{lindemann2023safe, dixit2023adaptive, muthali2023multi}, we consider complex signal temporal logic specifications, that are defined over agent trajectories as opposed to considering simple state constraints.
+Previous works hence do not apply to our settings as we have to account for state couplings at different times.
+Furthermore, complex temporal logic tasks require the data-efficient computation of non-conservative probabilistic prediction regions to promote long horizon control with multiple agents.
+We therefore propose an efficient method for computing prediction regions, and then formulate a robust control problem which is fundamentally different and less conservative from Lipschitz-based formulations proposed in the aforementioned works.